openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/advanced-operations/snapshot.md

 3. Deleting a snapshot for a PVC

 :::info
-Unlike volume replicas, snapshots cannot be rebuild on an event of a node failure.
+Unlike volume replicas, snapshots cannot be rebuilt on an event of a node failure.
 :::

 ## Prerequisites